 Scenes from the Arbor Day 2017 tree planting

 Second Row: From left: Dennis Pennington, Matt Buning, Bill Strong, Mark Bishop.

 Bill is nominating the Hastings Future Farmers of America for a Keep Michigan Beautiful (KMB) award to acknowledge their contribution to the environmental improvement of Michigan.
 Bill learned that this was the first environmental project for the Hastings Hastings FFA, and he noticed how much the students enjoyed their hands-on-experience in nature.

 This is the third year Bill and SWMG have planted trees to celebrate Arbor Day.
-It brings our total to about a thousand trees planed so far.
+It brings our total to about a thousand trees planted so far.